 At the end of the tax year HRMC will operate a rebate system to make sure that you pay the right amount of levy.

-You can manage your levy through an account with the Digital Apprenticeship Service, where you can see the funds from April 2017, and spend your first funds from 1st May 2017.
+You can manage your levy through an account with the Digital Apprenticeship Service.
 Here, you will be able to:

 The levy can be used to cover the direct costs associated with apprenticeship training.